 - Works well in dry or humid climates

 - Comes with case, stand, hammers, tuning wrench, and instruction book

 The trouble with solid wood is it shrinks or swells across the grain with changes in humidity in the environment.
 It can move a lot.
 The rule of thumb in woodworking is not to glue wood cross grain over 8 inches wide.
 But we routinely do it in the hammered dulcimer world, gluing tops as wide as 24 inches to maple pin blocks.
-It is asking for trouble, but we all do it.
-If the top is not totally dry when glued to the frame, and it shrinks in winter, it can crack.
+But if the top is not totally dry when glued to the frame, and it shrinks in winter, it can crack.
 If it is dry, but the humidity goes way up, it will swell and put stress on the overall instrument.

 For solid one board tops, builders are pretty much trapped with some version of mahogany or other, or a softwood like spruce because they are the most stable.
 But with our new system it is now possible to make dulcimers from many different woods.
 We tried a bunch, they all sounded good, but some are better.
 Air Dried Walnut is just magical with full rich tone and amazing tuning stability!

-We also have a version of the Finch available as a 17/16/8 chromatic dulcimer.
-Learn more about the Finch Chromatic hammered dulcimer, or our flagship model, the 17/16/8 Finch Chromatic Pro.
+We also have a versions of the Finch available as a 17/16/8 chromatic dulcimer.
+Learn more about the Finch Chromatic, or our flagship model, the Finch Chromatic Pro.

 ||44 × 24 × 6 in